openstack/openstack-doc-tools/autogenerate-config-docs/README.md

   ../../openstack-doc-tools/autogenerate-config/autohelp.py -vvv --action update -i nova.flagmappings -o names --path ~/nova | more

-At this point, seach through nova.flagmappings.new for anything labelled Unknown and fix, once that is done use:
+At this point, search through nova.flagmappings.new for anything labelled Unknown and fix, once that is done use:

  ../../openstack-doc-tools/autogenerate-config/autohelp.py -vvv --action create -i nova.flagmappings -o docbook --path ~/nova

-to generate the XML files and move those into the appropriate part ofthe git repo
+to generate the XML files and move those into the appropriate part of the git repo